 During our DPRK visit, we’ll drive out of the capital to the grave of Chairman Mao’s own son, Mao Anying, who was killed by a UN napalm attack, reportedly while he was cooking fried rice for his lunch.
 In Pyongyang, we’ll visit the must-see sights and have an in-depth look in the Korean War Museum, visiting the exhibition on Chinese involvement in the Korean War against the UN and US forces.
 This section of the Museum is usually out of bounds for anyone but Chinese tourists so gaining access to this is certainly a unique highlight.
 And no trip to the DPRK is complete without a visit to the DMZ, where North meets South!

-Meet your guide at 10:00am at the McDonald’s opposite the main entrance to Beijing West Station to collect your tickets and have a brief introduction to what to expect on the tour.
+Meet your guide at 8:30am at the McDonald’s opposite the main entrance to Beijing West Station (North Square) to collect your tickets and have a brief introduction to what to expect on the tour.

 Overnight in Shaoshan